NULL

 Situations like this require delicacy – honesty about the fact that PhD funding is extremely competitive must be balanced with assurance that opportunities do exist in every field.

-It’s possible to understand that financing a PhD takes effort, and that no funding search is guaranteed to end in success, all without falling the fatalistic belief that covering the cost of doctoral study is some near-impossible feat.
+It’s possible to understand that financing a PhD takes effort, and that no funding search is guaranteed to end in success, all without falling for the fatalistic belief that covering the cost of doctoral study is some near-impossible feat.
 Informing prospective students of the many avenues available, while avoiding false promises is a tricky (but necessary) line to walk.

 If you’d like to know more about what we get asked at our study fairs, we’ve recently published Funding Stand FAQs for both Masters and PhD students.
 We also maintain exhaustive FAQ sections in our guides to postgraduate and doctoral loans.
 For more ideas on putting this information into practice, check out our blog on using funding FAQs to educate your target market.